invicnaper/cmus-youtube/README.md

 # cmus-youtube
-A patch that allows you to download an play youtube songs using cmus
+A patch that allows you to download and play youtube songs using cmus

 # How to use ?
 First , you have to download cmus code source , and build them .